 SECTION 1 – OBJECTIVES

-1. This Declaration has as its primary objective the collaboration and participation of all Parties to ensure that Cultural Heritage Sites in Space are recognized for their outstanding value to humanity and consequently preserved and protected for posterity as part of our common human heritage.
+- This Declaration has as its primary objective the collaboration and participation of all Participants to ensure that Cultural Heritage Sites in Outer Space are recognized for their outstanding value to humanity and consequently preserved and protected for posterity as part of our common human heritage.

-2. The secondary objective of this Declaration is to encourage and educate humanity of the value of the exploration of outer space and recognize that the exploration and use of space offers many benefits to all humanity by embracing the universality of human achievement in space.
+- The secondary objective of this Declaration is to encourage and educate humanity of the value of the exploration and use of outer space and recognize that the exploration and use of outer space offers many benefits to all humanity by embracing the universality of human achievement in outer space.

 IN WITNESS WHEREOF, the undersigned, duly authorized, have signed this Declaration.